mozilla-b2g/MozITP/README.md

 $ ./reset_vm.sh
 ```

+##GIJ

 * Run GIJ (Gaia integration test in JavaScript) directly.
 This is very useful in automation.

 > Warning: sometimes the test case itself has bugs, which makes the GIJ test fail.
-To verify if it's a GIJ platform bug or a test case bug, run `./bin/gij_sanity_test.sh`.
+To verify if it's a GIJ platform bug or a test case bug, run `./test/gij_sanity_test.sh`.
 If it passes, it could be a bug in the test case, not the platform.

 ```bash
 $ ./launch.sh gij